ikenna/scalanotes/notes/Traits.md

 - traits provide stackable method modification.
 - If a class has multitple traits, the traits are applied starting from the right to the left.
 If a method on a trait calls super, the call is made to the trait on its left.
-(Linearization - inherited classes and traits are put in a linear order)
+(Linearization - inherited classes and traits are put in a linear order.
+Linearization gets round the Diamond Problem (link to wikipedia) that you can get with multiple inheritance )
 - super calls in traits are dynamically bound
 - traits give you flexibility.
 Merely switching the order of the traits on a calss can give you a different implementation.